Skip to content

 Waiver applications may be refused, but the expectation is that most existing vaccines will be granted a waiver on the following terms:

-• the batch has an OCABR certificate
+• the batch has an OCABR certificate;

-• the Marketing Authorisation Holder submits the OCABR certificate and a UK Marketing Information Form for each product batch to the MHRA (marketinginformationform@mhra.gov.uk) and does not place the batch on the Northern Ireland market until the Marketing Authorisation Holder has received confirmation of the MHRA’s acceptance of the batch.
+• the Marketing Authorisation Holder does not place the batch on the Northern Ireland market until they have received confirmation of the MHRA’s acceptance of the batch.

-• Waivers will remain in force until either:
+• Waivers will remain in force unless:

 • Waiver applications for products new to the Northern Ireland market will be assessed on a case-by-case basis.

-Additional information
+4. Additional information

 The NIBSC will continue to certify batches destined for non-EU/EEA/UK countries.